wilmix2/SIT-MARKETING/README.md

-It  also  indicates  IT  companies  who participate  in SIT Marketing Process.
+It  also  indicates  SIT  companies  who participate  in SIT Marketing Process.